silnrsi/wstr/src/content/docs/topics/layout/line-breaking.md

 In typesetting the Latin script, text is [justified][glo-justification] on a line by first seeing how much fits on a line, then checking to see if there is a word break there (for example, a space), next checking to see if a word can be broken (hyphenated) at that point, then adding space between words and finally (although strongly deprecated!) between letters to fill out the line.

-Line breaking becomes more difficult if scripts do not have word breaks, as in Tibetan and Thai, or if the word break is represented by a character rather than a space, as with the [Ethiopic _Hulet Neteb_ (&#x1361;)][hyphenation].
-See [Justification][justification] and [Hyphenation][hyphenation] for details on those aspects of line breaking.
+Line breaking becomes more difficult if scripts do not have word breaks, as in Khmer or Thai, or if the word break is represented by a character rather than a space, as with the Tibetan Tsheg (&#x0F0B;) or Ethiopic _Hulet Neteb_ (&#x1361;).
+See [Justification][justification] and [Hyphenation][hyphenation] for details.

 The basic algorithm for modern line breaking is to assess a text for the possible line breaking positions and then to use those to guide the text layout engine in its choice of actual line breaks.
 This article is about how to